Andrew Benintendi Player Props: White Sox vs. Guardians

-The Chicago White Sox, including Andrew Benintendi (.343 batting average in his past 10 games), take on starter Logan Allen and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+On Wednesday, Andrew Benintendi (.439 on-base percentage in past 10 games, 102 points above season-long percentage) and the Chicago White Sox face the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Guardians.
+In his previous game he had a one-hit performance (1-for-4) against the Guardians.

 Andrew Benintendi Game Info & Props vs. the Guardians